costisst/TextMiningCW02/README.md

 # To do

-1. Data collection
-  - Add more search terms
-  - Create a collection of search terms for each seperate question
+1. Create SMA for geolocation

-2. Data cleaning (data_cleaning.R file)
+2. Improve data cleaning procedure
-  - Handle slang terms/language
-  - Remove more words not adding any value to the sentiment analysis

-3. Complete the SMA
+3. Find ways to compare results